LarryNaaa/Technical-Summary/Java.md

 }
 ```

+### instanceof
+Checks whether an object is an instance of a specific class or an interface

 ## Encapsulation
 > The meaning of Encapsulation, is to make sure that "sensitive" data is hidden from users.
 To achieve this, you must:
 >